-The UAVSAR system uses an unusual GPS-guided flight technique to precisely revisit a past flightline, and so create a high definition georeferenced interferogram (with pixel size roughly 7 m). including colocated data images of the surface deformation toward the radar, the correlation (an indicator of pixel data quality) [Hensley et al., 2009].
-Also the public digital elevation map used in processing, the reflectivity map for each pass, and the unwrapped complex interferogram are available, together with KML images of each at full and reduced resolution.
-Typical deformation image files may be 120 MB, sensitive enough to detect fault slip at a 1 cm level .
+The UAVSAR system uses a GPS-guided flight technique to precisely revisit a past flight track [Hensley et al, 2005], and so create a high definition georeferenced interferogram (with pixel size roughly 7 m) that represents the change in the terrain between the repeat visits, typically months apart.
+Repeat-pass interferograms are common products for orbital platforms, but the necessary flight precision is much harder to attain for aircraft due to winds and turbulence.
+Another system demonstrating comparable ability is the E-SAR of the German Aerospace Center (DRL) [de Macedo et al, 2008].
+The UAVSAR interferogram products include georegistered data images of the unwrapped interferogram (which measures the surface deformation toward the radar), a complex-valued "wrapped" interferogram, the correlation (an indicator of pixel data quality) [Hensley et al., 2009], the digital elevation map (DEM) used in processing, and the reflectivity map for each pass.
+Additional helpful products include Keyhole Markup Language (KML) images of each data type at full and reduced resolution.
+Typical deformation image files may be 120 MB, sensitive enough to detect fault slip at sub-cm levels.